MisanExe/Km_Sense/README.md

 ![Alt text for the image](media/AutoSlangLogo.png "AutoSlang")
-## Vehicle to Vehicle communication using Lora
+## Vehicle to Vehicle communication